Democracy cannot happen without each of us doing our part. Take the pledge to vote this year and go ALL IN to Vote.

 Now that you're registered to vote, you need to know how, when, and where to vote.

-Colorado mails out ballots to all registered voters, so you can mail it in or drop it off at an official ballot box.
+Colorado mails out ballots to all registered voters, so you can mail them in or drop them off at an official ballot box.
 Those locations will be listed in the information provided with your ballot.
 Or you can look them up based on your county.
 Just Vote Colorado has a list of both polling locations and ballot drop box locations and more FAQs (frequently asked questions) in English and Spanish to help you through the process.

 Now comes the fun part.
 Voting!
 We know it can seem overwhelming to review all of the information you need to know to make informed decisions.
 So, start now and be prepared.